spacetelescope/pandokia/doc/source/runner_maker.rst

 .. index:: single: runners; maker

 ===============================================================================
-maker (various languages) - compile a test and then run it
+any - maker - compile a test and then run it
 ===============================================================================

 .. contents::